Installation and configuration

 $ cd kiosc-docker-compose

-Initialize the folder structure required.
-Among others, the database will be stored in there, such it is available after restarting the container:
+First, initialize the required folder structure.
+Among others, the database will be stored in there, so that it is available after restarting the container:

 $ bash init.sh